HARDWAREdotASTRO/h.aHKbox/README.md

 This project was presented in progress at the 235th AAS confernece in Honolulu, HI in January of 2020.
 The submitted abstract for this presentation can be found here: https://ui.adsabs.harvard.edu/abs/2020AAS...23517507S/abstract

 # H.aHkBox
 The Hardware.astronomy Housekeeping Box (H.aHkBox) is an open source modular platform originally designed for the monitoring and control of temperatures on the ZEUS2 grating spectrometer.
 I began working on this project under the direction of Dr. Carl Ferkinhoff in May of 2019 and continue to do so (Dec 2020).
-I am not the only person working this project.
-The names of additional contributors can be found in the latter the links below.

 Additional information about ZEUS2 can be found here: http://hosting.astro.cornell.edu/~spifiweb/zeus2/index.html